A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Experiments

 To answer $\mathbf{Q_3}$, we give the training curve and MDD under margin coefficient $\gamma = 0.01, 0.1, 1$ on ENABL3S and DSADS datasets.
 Fig. \ref{fig5} shows that the method WMDD achieves better classification accuracy under margin coefficient $\gamma=0.1$ for ENABL3S and DSADS datasets.
-The recognition accuracy are $91.6\%$, $94.6\%$, $92.0\%$ under $\gamma = 0.01$, $0.1$, $1$ respectively for ENABL3S dataset, and are $97.9\%$, $99.0\%$, $97.5\%$ for DSADS dataset.
-The final average MDD values are $0.06$, $0.34$, $2.20$ under $\gamma = 0.01$, $0.1$, $1$ respectively for ENABL3S dataset, and are $0.06$, $0.35$, $3.84$ for DSADS dataset.
-The results indicate that the average MDD between each source subject and target subject increases as margin coefficient $\gamma$ increases.
+The recognition accuracy are $91.6\%$, $94.6\%$, $92.0\%$ under $\gamma = 0.01$, $0.1$, $1$ respectively for ENABL3S dataset, and are $97.9\%$, $99.0\%$, $97.5\%$ for DSADS dataset. \tc{The average values of the estimated MDD are $0.06$, $0.34$, $2.20$ under $\gamma = 0.01$, $0.1$, $1$ respectively for ENABL3S dataset, and are $0.06$, $0.35$, $3.84$ for DSADS dataset.
+This result indicates that the average MDD between each source subject and target subject increases as margin coefficient $\gamma$ increases.
 However, for too large $\gamma$, the recognition accuracy cannot be improved.
-This shows that the margin $\mu$ in Theorem \ref{the_2} cannot be set too large.
+This shows that the margin $\mu$ in Theorem \ref{the_2} cannot be set too large.}

-\textbf{\textit{Effects of the Number of Classifiers $K$ and Trade-off Coefficient $\eta$}}: To answer $\mathbf{Q_3}$, the more experiments for the number of classifiers $K$ and trade-off coefficient $\eta$ are conducted below.
-The more classifiers often consume more computation cost.
-It is a necessity to choose an appropriate number of classifiers to achieve a balance between the classification performance and computation cost.
+\textbf{Effects of the Number of Classifiers $K$ and Trade-off Coefficient $\eta$}: To answer $\mathbf{Q_3}$, the more experiments for the number of classifiers $K$ and trade-off coefficient $\eta$ are conducted below. \tc{The more number of classifiers $K$ often consume more computation cost.
+It is a necessity to choose an appropriate number of classifiers $K$ to achieve a balance between the classification performance and computation cost.
 The coefficient $\eta$ is used to trade off the fitting ability and generalization ability of the network.
+The performance of WMDD is determined by this hyperparameter.}